mandulaj/PZEM-004T-v30/README.md

 This module is an upgraded version of the PZEM-004T with frequency and power factor measurement features, available at the usual places.
 It communicates using a TTL interface over a Modbus-RTU like communication protocol but is incompatible with the older [@olehs](https://github.com/olehs) library found here: [https://github.com/olehs/PZEM004T](https://github.com/olehs/PZEM004T).
 I would like to thank [@olehs](https://github.com/olehs) for the great library which inspired me to write this one.

-# Common issue:
+#### Common issue:
 Make sure the device is connected to the AC power!
 The 5V only power the optocouplers, not the actual chip.
 Also please be safe, AC is dangerous.
-It can cause more serious issues, such as death.
-You are responsible for your own stupidity.
-So don't be stupid.
+It can cause more serious issues, such as *death*.
+You are responsible for your own stupidity. **So don't be stupid.**

 ### Manufacturer (optimistic) specifications